Payroll is a critically important process for any business to master.

 This is probably the most important payroll metric because if your payroll process is saturated with errors, none of the other metrics will be reliable or matter.

-Cloud payroll software is designed to help with reducing errors and maximising compliance.
+Cloud payroll software, such as KeyPay, is designed to help with reducing errors and maximising compliance.
 Not only do they address immediate requirements, but it also helps mitigate risks of legal action or penalties if your payroll actions are not compliant.

 Employee Leave Balances: Sick Leave and Annual Leave